visit-dav/visit/src/doc/java_client/index.rst

     .. literalinclude:: ../../java/MakeHostProfile.java
        :language: Java

-Opening the visIt GUI from Java
+Opening the VisIt_ GUI from Java
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This program shows how to start the VisIt_ **GUI** from within your Java application.